 Prior to ECT treatment, a person is given a muscle relaxant and put under general anesthesia.
 Electrodes are placed on the patient's scalp, and an electric current is applied that causes a brief seizure.
 Because the muscles are relaxed, the seizure will usually be limited to slight movement of the hands and feet.
 The patient is carefully monitored during the treatment.
 The patient awakens minutes later, does not remember the treatment or events surrounding the treatment, and may be briefly confused.

 ECT is usually given up to three times a week, typically for two to four weeks.
+After that, maintenance treatment can continue weekly or monthly, depending on the person's needs.

 ECT is among the safest treatments for severe mood disorders, with most risks being related to the anesthesia.
 Short-term memory loss is a common side effect, although this usually goes away within a few weeks after the treatments have ended, and can be minimized based on how the electrodes are placed on the scalp and other technical aspects of how the procedure is done.